SSE Swalec Gas & Electric Review

 The excuse that renewables, such as solar, wind, tidal and hydro are expensive and impracticable is no longer valid in this day and age, so we see no reason an eco-conscious customer should settle for less than 100%.

 The truth is that nowadays there are many alternatives that offer exactly the same electricity and gas as SSE Swalec, but for less money and from much greener sources.
-It’s worth checking out energy companies like Octopus, Tonik and Bulb for these kinds of deals.
+It’s worth checking out energy companies like Octopus and Bulb, among others, for these kinds of deals.

 SSE Swalec customers can access bills and account online on the SSE website by clicking “My Account” in the top right corner of the homepage.
 Customers can also access their account using their mobile by downloading the SSE mobile app.